-If you are familiar with little Ella Tannous’s case, you’ll find that it has a lot in common with Sophie Mechleb’s case.
+If you are familiar with the case of little Ella Tannous, you’ll find that it has a lot in common with Sophie Mechleb’s case.

 Both kids were victims of medical malpractice in Lebanon, both children and their parents suffered greatly, both didn’t give up, and they both got justice a few days ago, after 5 years of fighting for it in Lebanese courts.

 Most importantly, in both cases, the truth triumphed over influence and powerful political connections.
 This medical mistake cost little Sophie her eyesight and her ability to walk, just like it cost Ella her limbs.

 Little Sophie underwent a surgery she didn’t need, and was given 5 times over her weight’s dose of anesthesia in an inadequately equipped hospital; consequently, the doctors were inadequate, too.

 This was the first lawsuit against the Doctors’ Syndicate in Lebanon after the latter attempted to hide Sophie’s medical file and present the court a false report.

 Sophie’s parents were determined to win the lawsuit and to give their daughter her right, knowing very well that nothing will amend them or Sophie what they’ve lost.

 However, they wanted their little Sophie to be an angel that will prevent this from happening to anyone else.

 Her father Faouzi Mechleb said: “Sophie’s case won’t be like the previous ones.
 What went on before Sophie won’t be what goes on after Sophie.
 Medical corruption in Lebanon is more dangerous than financial corruption.”